-1. Chandra detected 42 X-ray sources on the ACIS-S3 CCD in the central region of the σ Ori cluster.
-Three are known high-mass OB stars and the remainder have X-ray and near-IR properties consistent with normally-reddened or moderately-reddened magnetically-active K or M stars.
-The X-ray source CXO 12 is an exception and is heavily-reddened as gauged by its 2MASS colors.

-- 2. The X-ray emission associated with IRS1 is variable and shows a high-temperature (kT $\gtrsim 1$ keV) component.
-Its X-ray properties and fan-shaped mid-IR morphology suggest that it is a low-mass magnetically-active T Tauri star whose disk/envelope is being photo-evaporated by by σ Ori AB. - 3.
-The X-ray emission of σ Ori E is variable and a hard component (kT ≈ 2.6 keV) is detected, as typical of magnetically-active stars.
-Its ratio L_x/L is unusually high for a B2V star assuming the nominal distance of 640 pc, suggesting that it could lie closer.
+- 1. Chandra detected 42 X-ray sources on the ACIS-S3 CCD in the central region of the $\sigma$ Ori cluster.
+Three are known high-mass OB stars and the remainder have X-ray and near-IR properties consistent with magnetically-active K or M stars.
+Nineteen of the X-ray sources have K or M spectral types determined from previous studies, and about half of these show near-IR excesses based on 2MASS colors. - 2.
+The X-ray emission associated with IRS1 is variable and shows a high-temperature (kT $\gtrsim$ 1 keV) component.
+Its X-ray properties and fan-shaped mid-IR morphology suggest that it is a low-mass magnetically-active T Tauri star whose disk/envelope is being photo-evaporated by by $\sigma$ Ori AB. - 3.
+The X-ray emission of $\sigma$ Ori E is variable and a hard component (kT $\approx 2.6$ keV) is detected, as typical of magnetically-active stars.
+Its ratio $L_x/L$ is unusually high for a B2V star assuming the nominal distance of 640 pc, suggesting that it could lie closer.
 Numerical magnetosphere models based on the magnetically confined wind picture predict hot plasma at temperatures similar to (but slightly higher than) observed and can also explain many aspects of the variability of this star (Townsend et al. 2005, 2007).
 Future numerical models offer the potential to provide estimates of X-ray luminosity and X-ray absorption that can be compared with observations. - 4.
-The X-ray emission of the OB binary system σ Ori AB is exceptional, being the most luminous X-ray source in the field and the softest.
-Its low X-ray temperature (kT ≈ 0.3 keV) and moderately-broadened emission lines (HWHM ≈ 264 km s-1) clearly argue against a coronal interpretation and point to a shock origin.
+The X-ray emission of the OB binary system $\sigma$ Ori AB is exceptional, being the most luminous X-ray source in the field and the softest.
+Its low X-ray temperature (kT $\approx 0.3 \text{ keV}$ ) and moderately-broadened emission lines (HWHM $\approx 264 \text{ km s}^{-1}$ ) clearly argue against a coronal interpretation and point to a shock origin.
 Overall, its X-ray properties are quite similar to other late O and early B stars for which X-ray grating spectra show relatively cool plasma and slightly broadened unshifted symmetric emission lines. - 5.
-Radiative wind shock predictions for an optically thin wind are consistent with the cool plasma and symmetric unshifted emission lines of σ Ori AB.
+Radiative wind shock predictions for an optically thin wind are consistent with the cool plasma and symmetric unshifted emission lines of $\sigma$ Ori AB.
 However, the rather narrow line widths and low f/i ratios imply X-ray formation in slowly-moving plasma in the wind acceleration zone close to the star.
 It remains to be seen whether future numerical simulations of the line-driven instability mechanism can reproduce the narrow lines. - 6.
-Other possible emission mechanisms for σ Ori AB that are not yet totally ruled out but remain speculative are: (i) a magnetically confined wind shock in the weak-field limit, and (ii) a sub-terminal speed colliding wind system if σ Ori A does have a spectroscopic companion.
-The MCWS scenario lacks solid observational support in the absence of any evidence for a magnetic field in σ Ori AB.
+Other possible emission mechanisms for $\sigma$ Ori AB that are not yet totally ruled out but remain speculative are: (i) a magnetically confined wind shock in the weak-field limit, and (ii) a sub-terminal speed colliding wind system if $\sigma$ Ori A does have a spectroscopic companion.
+The MCWS scenario lacks solid observational support in the absence of any evidence for a magnetic field in $\sigma$ Ori AB.
 More complete information about the properties of the putative spectroscopic companion and its orbit will be needed to make meaningful comparisons of colliding wind theory with observations.

-We thank Ms. Victoria Swisher for assistance with data analysis and Dr. Stephen Drake for providing information on VLA observations of σ Ori.
+We thank Ms. Victoria Swisher for assistance with data analysis and Dr. Stephen Drake for providing information on VLA observations of $\sigma$ Ori.
 This research was supported by grants GO5-6009X (SAO) and NNG05GE69G (NASA GSFC).